jermbo/Talks/Underutilized/UnderutilizedCSS.md

 Trying to get anything to scroll with the page, then stop once that element has gotten to the top and stay there has been a nightmare of JavaScript and some crazy CSS trickery.
 Those days are no more, `position: sticky;` to the rescue.

 In my [CodePen Example](https://codepen.io/jermbo/pen/JgpxZR), I made a simple list inside a scroll container.
 Each section of the list has a header, and as I scroll I want to see what section the current items are under.
-Traditionally, that would not be possible without the forementioned trickery.
+Traditionally, that would not be possible without the aforementioned trickery.
 Now, all we need is a `position: sticky;` on the section headers.

 ```HTML
 <div class="container">